 There are certain ways to handle the situation safely if you believe someone is following your vehicle too closely.
 Pulling over so the motorist can pass you is often the best option.
 Other methods that might apply, depending on the circumstances, include:

-• Contact the police – There are scenarios in which pulling over while someone is tailgating you might be unwise.
+- Contact the police – There are scenarios in which pulling over while someone is tailgating you might be unwise.
 For example, maybe a tailgater has road rage.
-If you worry the tailgater will get out of their vehicle or stop you from proceeding when you pull over, call 911 and alert them to the situation.
-You can make phone calls while driving in emergency situations if you’re able to do so safely.
+If you worry the tailgater will get out of their vehicle or stop you from proceeding when you pull over, call 911 and alert the police officer to the situation.
+You can make phone calls while driving in emergencies if you’re able to do so safely.

-• Pay attention to the road – You may have to pay extra attention to the vehicle behind your car when the driver of that vehicle is tailgating you.
+- Pay attention to the road – You may have to pay extra attention to the vehicle behind your car when the aggressive driver of that vehicle is tailgating you.
 That doesn’t mean you should let them distract you from focusing on what’s happening in front of you.

 How Brake Checking Affects Liability After a Florida Motor Vehicle Wreck